donsmithsf/SQL/projects/Liquor Sales/Liquor Sales in Iowa - Notebook.md

 ## Recommendations
-Vendors should focus on marketing brands and types of liquor that already have a large market share.
-They should focus on building partnerships with the highest-earning stores in the most-populated counties.
-In order to convert these stores to long-term customers and carrieres of their products, they should aggressively negotiate a wholesale discount for their most popular whiskey, vodka and rum products.

-### Summary:

-1. Focus on supplying **whiskey**, **vodka** and **rum**, specifically **canadian whisky**, **80 proof vodka**, and **spiced rum** as these are the products with the largest market share that are most in-demand
+1. Focus on supplying **whiskey**, **vodka** and **rum**, specifically **canadian whisky**, **80 proof vodka**, and **spiced rum** as these are the products that sold the best, with the largest market share that are most in-demand
 2. Focus on the following brands: **Black Velvet**, **Hawkeye Vodka** and **Captain Morgan** from those respective categories
+3. Of the top 6 high-margin bottles of alcohol, BLENDED WHISKIES occupy spots 5 and 6, **Country Gal** and **Prairie Fire** respectively.
+Since whiskies are the top selling category, vendors should attempt to heavily market these high margin products to improve the bottom line.
-3. Focus on building partnerships with and supplying stores in the following three counties: **Polk**, **Linn** and **Scott**
+4. Focus on building partnerships with and supplying stores in the following three counties: **Polk**, **Linn** and **Scott**
-4. Focus on getting the product in the following high-revenue stores within those respective counties:
+5. Focus on getting the product in the following high-revenue stores within those respective counties:
     1. **Polk:** 2633, 4829, 3420
     2. **Linn:** 3385, 3773
     3. **Scott:** 3952, 3354, 2625
+6. Focus on selling alcohol to these stores in the beginning of the year (**January-April**), when sales are at their highest, and therefore demand is at its highest.
-5. In order to convert each store to a long-term customer, negotiate with them a bulk discount, making sure whenever possible to undercut other vendors while still keeping a healthy bottomline
+7. In order to convert each store to a long-term customer, negotiate with them a bulk discount, making sure whenever possible to undercut other vendors while still keeping a healthy bottomline